Snowflake-Labs/Excelerator/README.md

-# Welcome to SnowFlow
+# Excelerator: Use Snowflake in Excel

-Snowflow gives organizations the ability to flow data in and out of Snowflake using Excel.
+Excelerator is an Excel plugin to help you flow data in and out of Snowflake using Excel.

 Example use-cases include:
 * financial budgeting write-back,